 Adequate cycling infrastructure must be provided to increase the uptake of cycling as a primary form of transport across the municipality.
 This not only includes safe and accessible bike paths and lanes, but also bike parking options at destinations.

 Traditionally, bicycle parking infrastructure in Bayside has been installed along the road reserve (back of kerb) at locations where there is known demand.
 This includes activity centres, parks, the foreshore and tourist destinations.
-This is consistent with Austroads guidance, which indicates that access to on-street bicycle parking facilities should be as direct as possible from connecting bicycle facilities and minimise the need to mix with pedestrians, especially within high pedestrian areas like strip shopping centres.

-Where areas exist with competing demand for footpath space (for example, due to outdoor dining and street trading), an on-road bicycle storage solution, or corral, may be appropriate.
-AS2890.3:2015 Parking facilities, Part 3: Bicycle parking includes details of the layout of a car space conversion, which indicates that a 90-degree car space could accommodate up to four bicycle parking rails for storage of up to eight bicycles, as shown in the image below.
-Also shown below is a similar treatment but for a parallel on-street car parking space.
+Where areas exist with competing demand for footpath space (for example, due to outdoor dining and street trading), an on-road bicycle storage corral may offer pragmatic solutions for the following reasons:

-Figure 7.6: Example of an on-street bicycle storage

-Source: AS2890.3:2015 Parking facilities, Part 3: Bicycle parking
+- Reduces the need to place bicycle parking on footpaths - Limit impacts on pedestrian movements - Provides high storage capacity for bicycles (ten bikes in one car space)

+Research shows that bicycle corral parking generates more business revenue per square metre than the car parking space it replaces5.

-Figure 7.7: Example of an on-street bike corral
+Figure 11.5: Example of an on-street bike corral